 As the evenings start to stretch out again and daffodils start popping up around us, spring is certainly on our minds.
-What better way to celebrate the turn of the seasons than the 2020 Falmouth Spring Festival, which takes place across the town from 19 to 29 March.
+What better way to celebrate the turn of the seasons than the spring festival which takes place across the town from 19 to 29 March.
 There are a number of events taking place and there’s something for everyone.
 Come along and get involved in the community, enjoy the views and ‘paint the town yellow’!

 Spring Festival events summary

 - Paint the Town Yellow Day – the start of the festival on 19 March.
 Local schoolchildren hand out bunches of daffodils to shoppers and businesses across Falmouth.

 - Spring Clean Days – volunteer to spruce up the town: there’s beach cleaning, gardening, painting and much more to get involved in.
 Get in touch with Emma on firstname.lastname@example.org for more, 20 & 21 March.

 - Exhibitions – Monsters of the Deep at the National Maritime Museum Cornwall, opens 20 March.
 Jeremy Gardiner: Coastal Landscapes at Falmouth Art Gallery, opens 23 March.